 Occasionally, a HCP who has provided a service to Norgine may ask for their fee to be paid to charity or a third party instead.
-Typically Norgine does not allow this practice, and the disclosure is made against the individual HCP because the contract is between Norgine and the HCP, the HCP provided the service and received the transfer of value.
-It is up to the HCP to transfer the payment upon receipt to a charity or third party of their choice should they chose to do so, and that further transaction is outside the control of Norgine.
+On these occasions most commonly, the disclosure is made against the individual HCP because the contract is between Norgine and the HCP, the HCP provided the service and received the transfer of value.
+The HCP may then transfer the payment upon receipt to a charity or third party of their choice should they chose to do so, and that further transaction is outside the control of Norgine.
+There is one instance in this data where the HCP requested that payment be made to the HCO instead of to themselves and therefore the disclosure has been made against the HCO, as the HCO directly received the transfer of value and not the HCP.

 Norgine regularly contracts with advertising agencies and public relations agencies for services related to its business and where a HCP may be contracted to perform a service for Norgine.
 Norgine discloses any transfers of value made to the individual HCP by the service agency as if the payment had been made directly by Norgine to that HCP.